Trailblazer780/nodejs-react-social-media-app/README.md

 This project was created with Node JS and Express JS and React JS
 ## Available Scripts

-## In the graph-api-backend, you can run:
+## In the graphql-api-backend, you can run:
 ### This will use port 8080
 ### `npm install`
 ### `npm start`

-## In the graph-api-frontend, you can run:
+## In the graphql-api-frontend, you can run:
 ### This will use port 3000
 ### `npm install`
 ### `npm start`